Kingdom of Fife

 • Robert Nairn 2-6 Kirk Wynd Kirkcaldy KY1 1EH Telephone(01592) 205049

-This Wetherspoon pub is named after a member of the Nairn family that started a linoleum factory.
-This building, an ex bank is just off the towns main pedestrianised area.
-It has a split level lounge and pictures of old Kirkcaldy on the walls.
-The pubs central location, close to the towns old kirk allows it to attract a mixed clientele, who enjoy a wide variety of real ales from six handpumps
+With six quickly changing hand pulls and a roaring fire through the winter, This pub is named after a member of the Nairn family, helping to put Kirkcaldy on the map.
+The building, a former bank, is just off the town’s main pedestrianised area.
+It has a split-level lounge, and pictures of old Kirkcaldy adorn the walls.
+The pub’s central location, close to the town’s Old Kirk, allows it to attract a mixed clientele.

 • Leslie